 This is the second in the Monroe family series.

 To A Thousand Generations:

 This book presents the case for covenantal infant baptism.
 Believe it or not, I wrote most of it while I was still a baptist, still trying to work through the issues for myself.

 This book is the third in the historical fiction series that I have written concerning the Monroe family.
 The plan is to work my way through American history.
 We’ll see how it goes.

 I suppose this makes me a published poet, but that’s not the sort of thing I put on the resumes that I send out to accounting firms.

 This book developed out of the notes I used to teach the systematics course for our Greyfriars students in their theology course.
 It covers everything the Westminster Confession does.

 Whatever Happened to the Reformation?

-Why Christian Kids Need a Christian Education: This small book is an introduction to the complicated (and yet still simple) question of why it is that Christian kids should be brought as Christians.
+This small book is an introduction to the complicated (and yet still simple) question of why it is that Christian kids should be brought up as Christians.